Fig.7 Photo of the original booklet and translation of the poem ‘You who wronged’ by Czesław Miłosz

 As a result, I experienced two simultaneous realities, interwoven with double meanings and hidden facts.
 The official version was promoted at school and in the media such as TV, radio and newspapers.
 We were constantly told about the supremacy of the socialist project and the collective effort.
 After so many years, I still smile at the obvious tactics employed by the socialist propaganda machine found in so many pieces of writing from this period.

 An interesting and typical example is an article from 1973 entitled ‘Together Means More’ which was published in the newspaper Sztandar Ludu (People’s Banner) (Fig.6 Original article from Sztandar Ludu).
 This article praised 161 collective agricultural initiatives established in the Lublin area, emphasising their importance in increasing production and overall effectiveness in the region.
 In reality, the socialist government gave up most attempts to introduce mass collectivisation in agriculture in Poland in the late 1950s.
-Polish rural production was predominantly based on small scale subsistence farming and private ownership of the land.
+Polish rural production was predominantly based on small-scale subsistence farming and private ownership of the land.

 The second reality I experienced as a child was the hidden, unofficial one.
 We ‘gossiped’ and whispered about it.
 We talked about it behind closed doors at home and in churches.
 My family discussed the political situation with me openly, but also made me aware that I needed to be careful when speaking to other people.
 Some of my friends’ parents worked for the ‘Milicja’ (Poland’s military police during the socialist period).
-I learnt to avoid certain subjects with my friends, but it did not stop us being good friends.
+I learnt to avoid certain subjects with my friends, but it did not stop us from being good friends.

 I wasn’t angry or shocked by being lied to by the socialist regime when I started to understand our multi-layered reality.
 I didn’t feel hatred towards the people in the USSR; on the contrary, I enjoyed meeting Russian people when my dad worked in Russia for a few years.
 They were friendly and honest.
 It was the system that was wrong, not the people.

-However, we did realise that an official police record could potentially impact on future academic and career prospects.
+However, we did realise that an official police record could potentially impact future academic and career prospects.
 Therefore, I was careful, but not frightened.
-Many of us circulated copies of handwritten or typed manuscripts, both of uncensored Polish history and literature that was not allowed in socialist Poland.
+Many of us circulated copies of handwritten or typed manuscripts, both uncensored Polish history and literature that was not allowed in socialist Poland.

 I still have a photocopied booklet with poems by Czesław Miłosz which we secretly circulated among friends and family.
 The poem Który skrzywdziłeś ("You who wronged") appears on the first page.
 We treasured every word in this poem: it was a warning and a reminder – ‘You who wronged a simple man’, ‘Do not feel safe.
 The poet remembers’ (Fig.7 Photo of the original booklet and translation of the poem ‘You who wronged’ by Czesław Miłosz).